longagofaraway/WSAmateur/README.md

 - Visual Studio 2019 at least 16.8
 - Qt 5.15.2 (with support for msvc2019_64)
 - vcpkg
-  - Using vcpkg  install protobuf
+  - Using vcpkg install protobuf and openssl

 #### Qt Creator